Go to main content

 • The exact job title with conventional classification

-• Main missions (not an exhaustive list)
+• Main responsibilities (not an exhaustive list)

 • Indicative salary or range (mandatory in several collective agreements)